Abdulwhbhussain/OOP-school-library/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project follow me on github for more amazing projects and ideas
+If you like this project follow me on GitHub for more amazing projects and ideas

 <p align="right">(<a href="#readme-top">back to top</a>)</p>